Introduction to Library and Computing Services for New and Visiting Faculty

 If you are unable to reach your liaison librarian, please call the Research Desk at 389-6662.

 First Year Experience Classes: An important goal of the First Year Experience is to introduce students to the academic library and the research process.
 Each FYE course will have an assigned librarian who can help you in planning the library component of your course.
-If you are teaching an FYE course and have not been contacted by a librarian yet, please contact Steve Lawson (Email, 389-6857).
+If you are teaching an FYE course and have not been contacted by a librarian yet, please contact Shelley Harper (Email, 389-6857).
 The FYE page on the library’s web page has tips for assignments and more information about this program.

 All Other Classes: If you are making an assignment in any class that requires library research, call your liaison librarian to schedule an instruction session.
 The library has two electronic classrooms where students can gain hands-on experience with library databases and get a start on their research.
 You will find a link to a guide to research assignments on the Block Plan called Focusing on Assignments: Engaging Students in Library Research on the Library Services for Faculty page.